mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 <!---->
 I rode out to _Langford_, then doubled back on _Atkins Road_ few minutes to get to the entry of the _Crystal View Subdivision_.

-I rode from the stop sign at the base of the hill, to a manhole cover at the crest of _Greenmansions Place_.
+I rode from the stop sign at the base of the hill, 47m up to a manhole cover at the crest of _Greenmansions Place_.
 I did not program the workout into my bike computer; in fact, I didn't even look at it except to push the lap button.
 Instead I focused only on perceived effort.

 Each trip down the hill was consistently a minute and a half (not 3 minutes).
 Each subsequent time up was with a bit more intensity, except I blew midway up on the fourth climb and paid for it on the top half.
 The 5th time up was paced way better.